-I specialize in content strategy, public engagement, and cross-functional program management.
+I specialize in content strategy, social media, and public engagement.
 The following projects were created for the National Constitution Center where I worked from 2006 – 2012, most recently as Director of Digital Engagement.
-My entire portfolio can be viewed by hovering over the “Work” tab above.
+My entire portfolio – across web, film, TV, radio, and live events – can be viewed by hovering over the “Work” tab above.

 Concept Developer/Project Manager/Video Director and Producer

 Address America: Your Six-Word Stump Speech was an interactive, multi-platform civic engagement project designed to coincide with the 2012 U.S. presidential election.
 Users could write and share their phrases online and on the walls of the museum in real-time.
 The Center also traveled a physical tree stump to the national party conventions to capture “man-on-the-street” video versions of the six-word stump speech.

 Address America was piloted in 2009 and won the 2010 bronze MUSE Award for Outstanding Achievement in Museum Media from the American Association of Museums.